 This Standard will be revised when the Society approves the issuance of a new edition.
-There will be no written interpretations of the requirements of this Standard issued to this edition.

 Periodically certain actions of the ASME Y14 Committee may be published as Cases.
-Cases are published on the ASME Web site under the Committee Pages at http://cstools.asme.org/ as they are issued.
+Cases are published on the ASME Web site under the Y14 Committee Page at http://go.asme.org/Y14committee as they are issued.